-We thus set the prior distribution for $\hat{M}$ to be Gamma(2,25)- which has an expected value of 0.08 but puts substantial mass on likely values (Figure 16).
-For analysis of the pelagic stock (the analysis reported in the main text), initial runs showed instability with the value of $\hat{M}$ wandering off to implausibly high levels within Markov chain Monte Carlo (MCMC) simulations.
-For the pelagic analysis, we thus imposed the additional constraint that $\hat{M} < 0.3$ .
+We thus set the prior distribution for \hat{M} to be Gamma(2,25)- which has an expected value of 0.08 but puts substantial mass on likely values (Fig. 16 in the main text).
+For analysis of the pelagic stock (the analysis reported in the main text), initial runs showed instability with the value of \hat{M} wandering off to implausibly high levels within Markov chain Monte Carlo (MCMC) simulations.
+For the pelagic analysis, we thus imposed the additional constraint that $\hat{M} < 0.3$.
+For per capita recruitment, we used an assumed sex ratio of 0.5, an average interbreeding interval of 2.5 years, an average number of calves produced (1.0), and survival up to the age at first

-For per capita recruitment, we used an assumed sex ratio of 0.5, an average interbreeding interval of 2.5 years, an average number of calves produced (1.0), and survival up to the age at first breeding (here assumed 8 years) to help define a likely range of values for $\lambda$ .
-Substituting in different values of Z into the equation provides an equilibrium solution to the expected per capita recruitment (i.e. assuming total survival was Z for all female age classes in all preceding years).
-As such, it is just an approximation; female survival likely varies by age and exhibited marked declines leading up to the years of these surveys.
+141 breeding (here assumed to be 8 years) to help define a likely range of values for λ .
+Substituting provides an equilibrium solution to the expected per capita recruitment (i.e. assuming total survival was Z for all female age classes in all preceding years).
+As such, it is just an approximation; female survival likely varies by age and exhibited marked declines leading up tothe years of these surveys.